 Targets are determined by the real estate sponsor’s financial analysis and are not a guarantee of performance.
+The target returns listed on the offering page are investor-level returns.
 To gain a better understanding of the risks involved, please consult your advisors.

 Internal Rate of Return (IRR)

 The target annualized effective compounded return rate.
 Includes both the cashflow during the hold of the asset and the appreciation from the sale of the property.

 The total amount of capital returned divided by the total equity invested.
 For example: $200,000 total return / $100,000 invested = 2.0 Equity Multiple.

 The target hold period for the investment opportunity.
 Ultimately, the real estate sponsor has discretion on when the right time to exit the investment is and it should be the investor’s view that they are in the investment for the duration of the hold period.